frankshearar/Home/Support-package-renames.md

 Note that this message only appears on the renamed package.
 The new packages' "Display Package" page won't say anything!

 ### Popularity Transfer
 Today, packages receive a popularity score based off their total downloads.
+These popularity scores influence search rankings: a package with a higher popularity score is more likely to be a top result.

 Renamed packages will transfer a percentage of their downloads equally between the replacements that have `Transfer Popularity` checked.
+In other words, the replacement packages will have increased popularity scores.
+On the other hand, the renamed package will have a decreased popularity score.
 This transfer only affects popularity scoring, NuGet.org and Visual Studio will display packages' original downloads.

 > **NOTE**: A package with both outgoing and incoming transfers will "ignore" the incoming downloads.
 The transferred incoming downloads are effectively lost.